 More information is available on special collections relating to Japan.

-The Bodleian Japanese Library houses the main research and teaching collection for Japanese studies, while materials on the natural and applied sciences and law (except constitutional law) pertaining to Japan are held at the Radcliffe Science Library and the Bodleian Law Library respectively.
-The Japanese video collection of over 150 tapes, including Japanese films and television programmes can be viewed in the Bodleian Japanese Library.
+The Bodleian Japanese Library houses the main research and teaching collections for Japanese studies (Humanities and Social Sciences), while materials on the natural and applied sciences and law (except constitutional law) pertaining to Japan are held at the Radcliffe Science Library and the Bodleian Law Library respectively.
+The Japanese video collection of over 150 tapes, including Japanese films and television programs can be viewed in the Bodleian Japanese Library.

-Material on Japan required for teaching purposes at the Oriental Institute is kept in the Oriental Institute Library.
-Works in Japanese relating to the study of China or Korea (in remote storage) are available via SOLO at Chinese Institute Library, whilst those relating to Japanese art and archaeology are housed in the Eastern Art collection at the Sackler Library.
+Works in Japanese relating to the study of China or Korea (stored offsite) are available via SOLO, whilst those relating to Japanese art and archaeology are housed in the Eastern Art collection at the Sackler Library.